strangemethod/static-site-boilerplate/README.md

 ## Partials
 - Are found in the `/src/partials` directory
-- File names are prefixed with underscores and are included in Templates by [gulp-fileinclude](https://www.npmjs.com/package/gulp-file-include)
+- Partials are included in templates via [gulp-hb](https://github.com/shannonmoeller/gulp-hb)
 - `_head.html` and '_foot.html' are based on [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/src/index.html)

 ## SASS/CSS
 - Are found in the `/src/sass` directory
-- Files suffixed with .scss are compiled to `dist/css`
+- Files suffixed with .scss are compiled to `public/css`
 - Filex prefixed with underscores are skipped by the compiler
 - Normalize.css is included in the `/src/vendor` directory

+## Components
+- Components are found in the `/src/components` directory
+- Components can be included as templates partials
+- Components are fully portable, and may contain their SASS and JS.
+These are compiled to `/public/css/components.css` and '/public/js/components.js'.

 ## Static Assets
 - Static assets such as images, fonts and vendor libraries can be placed directly in `/public`

 ## JSON Data
-- All JSON data in `/src/data/data.json` is available to handlebars templates and partials
+- All JSON data in `/src/data/*.json` is available to handlebars templates and partials

 ##License